adambuczek/adambuczek.github.io/src/blog/polyfiling-bind.md

  - javascript
 published: true
 codepen: https://codepen.io/adambuczek/pen/KbrebO
+excerpt: Learning how `bind` works by polyfilling it.
+This task was given to me during a job interview.
 ---
 JavaScript functions have a method called `bind`.
 It's used to bind `this` keyword to the provided function.
 It returns an [exotic object](http://www.ecma-international.org/ecma-262/6.0/#sec-exotic-object)